PlaidCloud/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 10.240.63.110 - - [14/Jul/2015:01:09:02 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.26.0" "-"
 ```

 There is a slight difference between pods and containers; by default pods do not terminate if their processes exit.
 Instead the pods restart the process.
 This is similar to the docker run option `--restart=always` with one major difference.
-In docker, the output for each invocation of the process is concatenated, but for Kubernetes, each invocation is separate.
-To see the output from a previous run in Kubernetes, do this:
+In docker, the output for each invocation of the process is concatenated, but for PlaidCloud, each invocation is separate.
+To see the output from a previous run in PlaidCloud, do this:

 ```shell
 kubectl logs --previous nginx-app-zibvs